tladyman/VLC-PyTorch-Tutorial/tutorial.md

 Using `AlexBlock(3, 96, 5)` should implement the first 3 lines of the old `forward` function.
 It should be clear how to implement the rest of the network.
 Check that you get the same results as before.

-This may seem trivial but consider a more complicated example such as a small Inception style network (reproduced from: https://arxiv.org/abs/1603.09382)
+This may seem trivial but consider a more complicated example such as a small Inception style network (reproduced from: https://arxiv.org/abs/1603.09382).
+(Sorry about the dodgy screenshot with my mouse in it)

 ![alt text](inception.png "Small Inception network diagram")